Justene Hill Edwards

 I was a Consortium Fellow at the McNeil Center for Early American Studies at the University of Pennsylvania and a Quin Morton Teaching Fellow in Princeton University’s Writing Center.
 My dissertation, “’Felonious Transactions: The Legal Culture and Business Practices of Slave Economies in South Carolina, 1787-1860,” was a finalist for the C. Vann Woodward Prize from the South Historical Association, a finalist for the SHEAR Dissertation Prize from the Society for Historians on the Early American Republic, and a finalist for the Herman E. Krooss Dissertation Prize from the Business History Conference.
 My scholarship has been supported by the Program in American Studies at Princeton University, the Center for African American Studies at Princeton University, the Program in International and Regional Studies at Princeton University, and the College of Arts and Sciences at the University of Virginia.

 I currently serve on the Board of Trustees of the Business History Conference and was a Trustee of the Midland School.
-I am also on the editorial boards of Enterprise & Society: The International Journal of Business History and The Journal of the Civil War Era.
+I am also on the editorial boards of Enterprise & Society: The International Journal of Business History, The Journal of the Civil War Era, UVA Press.

 Current Research